codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 * with path based URLs, the test environments are named `example.com/pr1` , `example.com/pr2` and so on

 Both approaches have advantages and disadvantages.
 Path based URLs are easier to setup but may not work with all applications (since they change the web context).
 Host based URLs are more robust but need extra
-DNS configuration for the full effect
+DNS configuration for the full effect.

 In Kubernetes clusters, both ways can be setup via [an Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).